Decision to derecognise NCP, TMC, CPI as national parties deferred by ECI

 Jharkhand election 2019: Ignored by BJP, 'Rebel' Saryu Roy may take on Raghubar Das

-For getting "national party" status, a party should be a recognised "state party" in at least four states.
+For getting a "national party" status, a party should be a recognised "state party" in at least four states.

 According to the Election Symbols (Reservation and Allotment) Order, 1968, a political party can be recognised as a national party if its candidates secure at least six per cent of votes polled in four or more states in Lok Sabha or assembly elections, and, in addition, it has at least four members in the Lok Sabha.